Rusal quest for value to dent Glencore's aluminium clout

 Unless it sources from additional suppliers, the reduction in volume will weaken the leading position held for years by Swiss-based Glencore in the global aluminium market.

-Rusal (0486.HK), controlled by billionaire Oleg Deripaska and co-owned by Glencore (GLEN.L), is expected to cut the volume in any new deal by 25-50 percent from the 14.5 million tonnes that covers the seven years from 2012 to 2018.
+Rusal, controlled by billionaire Oleg Deripaska and co-owned by Glencore, is expected to cut the volume in any new deal by 25-50 percent from the 14.5 million tonnes that covers the seven years from 2012 to 2018.

-The deal was valued at $47 billion (33.67 billion pounds) in 2012.
+The deal was valued at $47 billion in 2012.
 The new arrangement is likely to last a number of years although the exact duration is not yet clear, sources said.

-Glencore owns 8.75 percent of Rusal, the world’s second-largest aluminium producer after China’s Hongqiao (1378.HK).
+Glencore owns 8.75 percent of Rusal, the world’s second-largest aluminium producer after China’s Hongqiao .

 “Rusal simply doesn’t have the same amount of primary aluminium it used to have in 2012 due to its focus on value-added products,” said a senior source, who asked not to be identified as the discussions are not public.